opentensor/developer-docs/docs/getting-started/wallets.md

 ```python
 regenerate_coldkey(self, use_password: bool = True, overwrite: bool = False, **kwargs) -> 'Wallet'
 ```
-Regenerates the coldkey from passed mnemonic, seed, or json encrypts it with the user's password and saves the file.
+Regenerates the coldkey from passed mnemonic, seed, or JSON encrypts it with the user's password and saves the file.

 #### regenerate_hotkey
 ```python
 regenerate_hotkey(self, use_password: bool = True, overwrite: bool = False, **kwargs) -> 'Wallet'
 ```
-Regenerates the hotkey from passed mnemonic, seed, or json encrypts it with the user's password and saves the file.
+Regenerates the hotkey from passed mnemonic, seed, or JSON encrypts it with the user's password and saves the file.

 #### __str__